 Don't ignore the seller until it's time to haggle.
 It's offensive to acknowledge someone only when you want something.
 Offer a greeting as you arrive.
 If the seller is busy with someone else but catches your eye, smile and nod or raise your hand in a casual wave.
 It costs you nothing, but you gain the seller's goodwill.

-- Pay the asking price for a few inexpensive things to establish goodwill -- and then haggle on the higher-priced items.
+- Pay the asking price for a few inexpensive things to establish goodwill — and then haggle on the higher-priced items.

 Don't ask for a discount if the price tag says "firm."
 Firm means the price is not negotiable.
 There is an upside.
 When you see tags marked firm, it means the seller is willing to haggle on the other stuff.

 Ask instead of demand.
-Some sellers (though not all) just see red when they hear "I'll pay x" or "I'll give you x" from a shopper.
+Some sellers (though not all) see red when they hear "I'll pay x" or "I'll give you x" from a shopper.
 They think the customer is telling them what to do.
 That's probably true with a handful of aggressive shoppers.
 For most, it's just a way of communicating what they're willing to pay.